tayfunates/intuitive-physics/dataset/README.md

 - EventSet: A list of unique events
 - EventSetList: A list of EventSet
 - Color: A tag indicating the color of an object
 - Shape: A tag indicating the shape of an object
-- ![RED] Frame or Step: An integer representing when an event happened
 - Integer: An integer type
 - Bool: A boolean type
 - BoolList: A list of Bool